-Jen is a self professed "self-help" junkie.
-After experiencing trauma from a young age, she had no idea how to make it in the world, always having felt like a misfit, operating from survival.
+Jen is a self-professed "self-help" junkie.
+After experiencing trauma from a young age, she had no idea how to make it in the world, she'd always felt like a misfit, operating from survival and self-destructive behavior.

 She currently serves on the board of directors as the corporate partner director for the National Association Of Women Business Owners (NAWBO), Central Coast Chapter.

 The current face of the personal development world shows that we're all here to cultivate joy and practice loving kindness, all while doing so in our Lululemons, and drinking green juice.

 The reality is transformative work can be messy, confronting, and even at times dark.
 Often, doing the inner work can be filled spent moving through all states of being including sadness, anger, joy, elation, depression, and anxiety.

 The EPFY transformative work is about moving stagnant energy to create a more harmonious relationship with ourselves and our relationship with our emotions.

 We, humans, tend to get caught up in the storm of emotions in a culture where many of us were not taught the tools or outlets to move through them healthily.

 Unless you're a monk, then you've likely had your fair share of days where you were riddled with anger, bitterness, anxiety, depression...the raw emotions that can leave you feeling ashamed and dissatisfied with life.

 All of the states of being are important and serve a valuable purpose.